Get the tools you need to write and publish short stories.

 Learn how to ground your reader in place, and how to make the world of your story come alive through sensory details.
 Get past abstraction and understand the difference between significant detail and unnecessary description.

 Get your characters to talk.
 Learn how to deepen characterization through dialogue, and how to create conversations that progress the plot.
 Learn techniques for making dialogue sound authentic, and avoid the pitfalls that make for stilted dialogue.

 Learn how to create suspense, create a compelling arc, and construct a strong beginning, middle, and end.
 Understand the difference between plot and structure.

 Learn how to develop your own unique voice.
 Discover how theme works with plot and character to make a story both meaningful and layered.
 Learn how to use thematic connections to make a story collection more desirable to publishers.

 You have a draft and you're ready to roll, right?
 Not so fast.
 The story isn't finished until you've revised.
 Learn how to identify weak spots in your story, improve pace through line edits, and find your story's true beginning and ending.
 Generate a cover letter and a list of outlets for publication.

 By the end of this class, you will have a thorough understanding of the fundamentals of narrative craft.
 You will have written and revised a short story, and you will be on your way to submitting it for publication.

 When you enroll, you'll have instant access to the course website so that you can introduce yourself and begin exploring the recommended reading.
-Your first set of lectures will be released on April 24.
-Each Monday, you'll receive a new module packed with video and written lectures, a discussion forum, and an assignment.
-You'll have full access to the course for six months after your enrollment date, so you can revisit all of the materials at any time.
+Your first set of lectures will be released the moment you enroll.
+Each week, you'll receive a welcome email directing you to your new module, including video and written lecture and an assignment.
+You'll have full access to the course for two years after your enrollment date, so you can revisit all of the materials at any time.